CaTS-Bench: Can Language Models Describe Time Series?: Ethical Considerations

 The development of CaTS-Bench was guided by a commitment to ethical research practices.
 All datasets used in this work are publicly available and do not contain personally identifiable information (PII).
 The domains, such as climate, public health, and agriculture, were chosen for their public relevance and data accessibility.
-Our use of an oracle LLM to generate semi-synthetic reference captions was a deliberate design choice to ensure scalability, particularly for a subjective task like captioning, where a single ground-truth is ill-defined.
-We have taken extensive measures to validate the quality, factual accuracy, and diversity of these semi-synthetic captions, as detailed in Section \ref{sec:quality-verification} and Appendix \ref{human-verify}, to mitigate the risk of propagating systemic biases from the oracle model.
-Our human-revisited test set is also an attempt to further ensure evaluation reliability.
-For our human evaluation studies, all participation was voluntary.
+Our use of an oracle LLM for data augmentation was a deliberate design choice to ensure scalability.
+We have taken extensive measures to validate the quality of the synthetic captions, gauging their factual accuracy and diversity, as detailed in Section \ref{sec:quality-verification} and Appendix \ref{quality}.
+Our human-rewritten test set is also an attempt to further ensure evaluation reliability.
+For our human Q\&A evaluation studies, all participation was voluntary.
 We obtained informed consent from all participants, who were university students.
 The study's purpose was clearly communicated, and all responses were collected anonymously to protect participant privacy, as shown in an example of a consent form in Appendix \ref{human baseline}.